-Trinity College strongly encourages individuals to report incidents of sexual misconduct so that any victim of alleged sexual misconduct may gain access to available support and to allow the College to respond appropriately.
-The College will accept a report of sexual misconduct at any time but strongly encourages prompt reporting, as resolution options narrow over time, especially if the College no longer has disciplinary jurisdiction over the person accused.
+Trinity College strongly encourages individuals to report incidents of sexual harassment promptly so that any victim of alleged sexual harassment may gain access to available support and to allow the College to respond appropriately.
+The College will accept a report of sexual harassment at any time but strongly encourages prompt reporting, as resolution options narrow over time, especially if the College no longer has disciplinary jurisdiction over the person accused.